We sponsor recognized scientists who preserve species and give conservation recommendations to the Minister of Environment and Tourism:

 “THANK YOU for your support to the Skeleton Coast Brown Hyaena Project and ultimately the brown hyaenas that we know so little of.
 The GPS collar bought with your donation will aid greatly in our understanding of brown hyaena movements and home range patterns in the desert.
 I look forward to a long lasting partnership with TOSCO”Dr. Emsie Verwey

-The Kwando Carnivore Projects overall aim is to conserve the large carnivores in the Zambezi and Kavango regions through human wildlife conflict mitigation and applied research.
+The Kwando Carnivore Project aims to conserve the large carnivores in the Zambezi and Kavango regions through human wildlife conflict mitigation and applied research.
 The monitoring of large carnivore populations is very important.
 It is done by using various survey methods which are applied throughout the Zambezi region.
 This provides long-term information on population trends and highlights conservation issues with regard to large carnivores.
 For more info: @KwandoCarnivoreProject

-TOSCO has been associated to Kwando Carnivore Project for years now and we have been sponsoring the project with infra red cameras trap, protection box, solar panels etc.
+TOSCO has been associated to Kwando Carnivore Project for years now and we have been sponsoring the project with infrared camera traps, protection boxes and solar panels.

 “I would like to thank TOSCO for their ongoing support of our work in carnivore conservation in the Zambezi Region.
 TOSCO have been valued conservation partners of KCP for some years now.